sebastienlapierre/oio-docs/doc/install-guide/source/prerequisites.rst

 Network
 ^^^^^^^
-- All nodes connected to the same LAN through their primary interface
+- All nodes connected to the same LAN through the specified interface (first one by default)
-- Firewall disabled
+- Firewall is disabled
-- SELinux or AppArmor disabled
+- SELinux or AppArmor are disabled

 System
 ^^^^^^